-An "Authorization for Medication During School Hours/School Activities" form must be completed by the physician and signed by the parent before medication can be given in school or at school-related activities.
-In the absence of this form, there must be a written order from the physician and a note from the parent requesting administration of the medication.
-The school nurse may accept a verbal order from the student's physician only in a life threatening situation.
+An "Authorization for Medication During School Hours/School Activities" form must be completed by the physician-licensed prescriber and signed by the parent before medication can be given in school or at school-related activities.
+In the absence of this form, there must be a written order from the physician-licensed prescriber and a note from the parent requesting administration of the medication.
+The Certified sSchool nNurse may accept a verbal order from the student's physician only in a life threatening situation.